vmcodes/social-blocks/README.md

 ![Social Blocks](logo.png)

-## Monorepo for the Social Blocks DApp on ArcBlock
+## Repo for the Social Blocks DApp on ArcBlock

 - This project can be deployed on a Blocklet Server and allows for only one user per an instance.
 - Once a user authenticates with DID Wallet, they are the sole owner.